ilyaters/nvidia-models-macos-app/README.md

 # NVIDIA LLM Client for macOS

-A native macOS application for accessing all NVIDIA LLM models via the [`integrate.api.nvidia.com/v1/chat/completions`](https://build.nvidia.com) API.
+A native macOS application for accessing all hosted LLM at NVIDIA via the [`integrate.api.nvidia.com/v1/chat/completions`](https://build.nvidia.com) API.

 ---